rusty-electron/rusty-electron.github.io/_posts/2021-09-26-basics-of-arm-assembly.md

 ### running the executable

-Now you are probably not working on a machine with ARM architecture (as of 2021) so you need to install `qemu` which is "a free and open-source hypervisor".
+Now you are probably not working on a machine with ARM architecture (as of 2021) so you need to install `qemu` which is "[*a free and open-source hypervisor*](https://www.qemu.org/)".
 Arch users can `sudo pacman -S qemu-arch-extra`.

 ```sh
 $ qemu-arm ./001.elf
 Illegal instruction (core dumped)
 ```

-So our program crashed when we tried executing it and didn't exit properly, instead it ran the `mov` instruction and continued to executed the code below it.
-We can use `xxd 001.elf` to see that there is a lot of content in the elf file.
+So our program crashed when we tried executing it and this is because it didn't exit properly, instead it ran the `mov` instruction and continued to executed the code below it.
+We can use `xxd 001.elf` to see that there is a lot of content in the .elf file after the `mov` instruction.

-In order to make sure that the program exits properly, we need to make use of *system calls*.
+In order to make sure that the program exits properly, we need to make use of [*system calls*](https://en.wikipedia.org/wiki/System_call).

 When we usualy write a program, it runs in the user-mode as opposed to kernel mode.
-A user-mode application process can't ends itself so it has to make of a software interrupt to ask to kernel to end the user-mode process.
+A user-mode application process can't end itself so it has to make use of a software interrupt to ask to kernel to end the user-mode process.

-In arm assembly, we use the register r7 to specify what the kernel should do and the registers r0-r4 to specify the how it should be done.
+In arm assembly, we use the register r7 to specify what the kernel should do and the registers r0-r4 to specify the how it should be done (i.e. the configurations).

 #### syscall table

 Visit this [link](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/constants/syscalls.md#arm-32_bit_EABI) to view the syscall table for arm 32-bit.

 See the row where it reads `exit`.
-We should use the info given in this row to make our `exit` syscall.
+We will now use the info given in this row to make our `exit` syscall.

 ### exit